2025 AHL Skills Competition

 Michael Callahan, Providence Bruins (BOS)

-Trevor Carrick, Charlotte Checkers (FLO)
+Trevor Carrick, Charlotte Checkers (FLA)

 Carrick has been one of the AHL’s top defensemen for the better part of the past decade.
 Back in Charlotte, where he won the Calder Cup in 2019 as a Carolina Hurricanes prospect, the move has fit him perfectly.
 He takes on minutes, can fire the puck, and distribute.
 He is a critical part of the AHL’s top power play.